miso-lims/visionmate-client/README.md

 ###Configuration

+**Server Setup**
+1. Enable the TCP/IP server: Open the VisionMate software and go to Export > Enable TCP/IP Server
+2. Display the TCP/IP tabs: Config > Show TCP/IP Tab
+3. Set a suffix character \(TCP/IP Server tab\).
+A suffix character marks the end of response data and is required for the client to function correctly.
+It is ideal to use a non-printable character to ensure that it is not found in barcodes or other data that the server may send.
+The suggested character is ASCII control character 3 \(the end of text character\), which can be chosen by entering '\[3\]'

+It is recommended to leave other settings at their default, but if you'd like to change anything else, ensure that the option is supported in the client (see below).

+**Client Setup**
 A ServerConfig object holds configuration settings that MUST match the server's configuration.
 It is recommended to use the default settings for everything EXCEPT for the suffix character.
-The suffix character is used to mark end of line, and is required for the client to function.
-Default suffix character on the server is not specified, so this must be configured before this client can be used.

-Not all server configuration options are supported, so it is recommended to leave any options which are not available via ServerConfig at their default settings.
+The default and recommended suffix character in the client is control character 3, as noted above.

 ###Supported Operations